Črna Vas: History

 The Črna Vas area was inhabited in prehistoric times; traps and a dugout made by pile dwellers were found at the Kozler property. Črna Vas is the oldest settlement in the Ljubljana Marsh.
 The first houses were built soon after 1830.
 None of the original houses in the settlement are preserved.
 The houses were traditionally built of wood and thatched with straw or roofed with peat because stone houses would have been too heavy for the bearing capacity of the soft marsh soil and it was difficult to transport bricks to the area from far away using the poor roads.
 Masonry and brick houses were built only after all of the peat had been extracted.

 Parish church

 The parish church in the settlement is dedicated to Saint Michael and is known as Saint Michael in the Marsh (Sveti Mihael na Barju).
 It belongs to the Roman Catholic Archdiocese of Ljubljana.
 It was designed by the Slovene architect Jože Plečnik and built between 1937 and 1939.
+Since August 2021, it has been inscribed as part of Plečnik's legacy on the UNESCO World Heritage List.